 Well established data demonstrate that mitochondrial dysfunction, particularly as it relates to the processes of oxidative phosphorylation (oxphos), is contributory to the development of encephalomyopathy, mitochondrial myopathy, and several age-related disorders that include neurodegenerative diseases, the metabolic syndrome, and diabetes.
 Indeed, with respect to diabetes, several mitochondrial diseases manifest with diabetic complications such as mitochondrial myopathy, encephalopathy, lactic acidosis, and stroke-like episodes (MELAS) and maternally inherited diabetes and deafness (MIDD).

 Normal biogenesis of mitochondria is triggered in response to changes in the ATP/ADP ratio and to activation of AMPK which in turn results in increased expression of PPARγ co-activator 1α (PGC-1α) and nuclear respiratory factor-1 (NRF1).
 PGC-1α is a master transcriptional co-activator of numerous genes involved in mitochondrial biogenesis.
-NRF1 is a transcription factor that regulates the expression of mitochondrial transcription factor A (TFAM, for transcription factor A, mitochondrial; also designated mtTFA) which is a nuclear transcription factor essential replication, maintenance, and transcription of mitochondrial DNA.
+NRF1 is a transcription factor that regulates the expression of mitochondrial transcription factor A (TFAM, for transcription factor A, mitochondrial; also designated mtTFA) which is a nuclear transcription factor essential for replication, maintenance, and transcription of the mitochondrial genome (mtDNA).
 NRF1 also controls the expression of nuclear genes required for mitochondrial respiration and heme biosynthesis.
 Evidence has shown that both PGC-1α and NRF1 expression levels are lower in diabetic patients and in non-diabetic subjects from families with type 2 diabetes.
 The expression of NRF1 is highest in skeletal muscle which is also the tissue that accounts for the largest percentage of glucose disposal in the body and, therefore, is the tissue that is most responsible for the hyperglycemia resulting from impaired insulin signaling.

 Mitochondrial dysfunction results in increased production of ROS which activates stress responses leading to increased activity of MAPK and JNK.
 Both of these serine/threonine kinases phosphorylate IRS1 and IRS2 resulting in decreased signaling downstream of the insulin receptor.
 Inhibited IRS1 and IRS2 activity results in decreased activation of PI3K.
 PI3K activation is involved in the translocation of GLUT4 to the plasma membrane resulting in increased glucose uptake.
 Therefore, inhibition of PI3K results in reduced glucose uptake in skeletal muscle and adipose tissue.
 Mitochondrial dysfunction results in a reduction in the level of enzymes involved in β-oxidation leading to increases in intramyocellular lipid content.
 Indeed, skeletal muscle metabolism of lipids has been shown to be impaired in type 2 diabetics.
 An increased delivery of fatty acids to skeletal muscle, as well as diminished mitochondrial oxidation, results in increased intracellular content of fatty acid metabolites such as diacylglycerol (DAG), fatty acyl-CoAs, and ceramides.
 These metabolites of fatty acids are all known to induce the activity of protein kinase C isoforms (PKCβ and PKCδ) that phosphorylate IRS1 and IRS2 on serine residues resulting in impaired insulin signaling downstream of the insulin receptor.